sssingh/pharmaceutical-sales-analysis-powerbi/README.md

 |Manager|Sales rep's Manager Name|
 |Sales Team|Sale rep's team|

 ## Solution Approach
 [TODO]

 ## How To Use
 ### Read-only access via the web (Recommended)
-Click the `View Report` button, and the report will open in a new tab in your browser.
-It's a fully interactive report; feel free to play with it.
+Click [Pharmaceutical Sales Analysis Report]() link to open the report in your browser.
+It's a fully functional interactive report; feel free to experiment with it.

 ### Full access via PowerBI desktop
 If you have PowerBI desktop installed, download the `pharma-analysis.pbix` from the repo and open it using PowerBI desktop.

 ## License
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)